ks-no/k-es/README.md

 Kotlin library for persistance through event-sourced aggregates.
 Support for projections and sagas included, check out the demo-app to see how it all fits together.

-Currently supports ESJC (netty based client for [eventstore.org](https://eventstore.org/)) as a aggregate repository and Microsoft Sql Server as a command and saga repository.
+Currently supports [ESJC](https://github.com/msemys/esjc) (a netty based client for [eventstore.org](https://eventstore.org/)) as the event store, Microsoft Sql Server as a command and saga repository, and JSON/Jackson as a serialization method, but a modular design should allow other databases and serialization types to be supported in the future.

 ## Events
 Events classes must implement the `Event<Aggregate>` interface and be annotated with `@SerializationId".